starcharting/starcharting/README.md

 we are white and introjects in system never race claim or use names from sources

 please don't interact with us if you are/support endos or compare irls to system things/alters

+dni if you believe in "d/a"s or whatever they're saying these days; kinnies that aren't terminally online are fine